Why study History at Leicester?

 We have all chosen History because we know that the past forms our world.
 A History degree also cultivates a range of personal and technical skills that are widely applicable and highly valued by employers – notably self-reliance, enterprise, communication skills, critical judgement and the ability to evaluate and interpret complex, diverse and sometimes contradictory data.
 History graduates learn to work individually and as part of a group, they are also IT literate.
 Additionally, the Stanley Burton Centre for Holocaust Studies has a Resource Room which is run by student volunteers.

 History graduates are highly skilled and readily employable.
-A history degree provides everyone with high-level skills necessary for success in whichever sector of employment they join.
+A history degree provides you with high-level skills necessary for success in whichever sector of employment you choose to join.
 Recent history graduates have gone into fields as diverse as law, accountancy, journalism, the civil service, the police, teaching, academia, banking and retail.
 Many of our students take postgraduate degrees in History and in related subjects such as Museum Studies, Archives and Information Management, Heritage Management, or Teacher Training.
+Read our student profiles to find out where a degree in history has taken some of our recent graduates.